timkindberg/Royal-Family/README.md

 ##### Pursuade or Threaten

 Your alliance needs some pursuasion to convince them to war with you.
-Once pursuaded it will give you access to all of it's soldiers.
+Once pursuaded they will help attack your opponent and will defend themselves.
 You can perform all the same actions with your alliance kingdom that you can with your own.
 On the flip side, you can threaten your opponent's alliance.
 Intimidate them to prevent them from joining in the war.

 - **Pursuade Your Alliance:** Place a card that matches your alliance suit on top of your alliance's inactive face down castle.
 The number on the card represent the amount of pursuasion points applied to your alliance.
 Once you place at least twenty (20) pursuasion points on your alliance castle it becomes active—flip the castle face up and discard all pursuasion and threat cards.
 An active castle can no longer be threatened, they are in it to win it, victory or death!
-- **Threaten Your Opponent's Alliance:** Place a card that matches any of your active castle suits on your opponent alliance's face down castle.
+- **Threaten Your Opponent's Alliance:** Place a card that matches your primary castle suit on your opponent alliance's face down castle.
 Threat points cancel out pursuasion.
-If you cancel out all pursuasion, discard all the pursuasion and threat cards.
+If you cancel out all pursuasion (equal or greater), discard all the pursuasion and threat cards.

 > Squaring Up Points: If at any time you can discard an even amount of pursuasion (+) and threat (-) point cards, do so.
 E.g. There is +9 and -9.
 Discard both cards since they cancel each other out.
 E.g. There is +4, +5, and -9.
 Discard all three cards, since they also cancel out.
 Otherwise, just keep all cards there and keep a running total.